The following information is provided for reference purposes only and should be used at your own risk!

 Remove sprocket cavity covers.

-Unscrew solenoid long bolts at vanos top corners from engine head while supporting vanos.
+Unscrew solenoid long bolts at Vanos top corners from engine head while supporting Vanos.

-Remove vanos and take to work bench.
+Remove Vanos and take to work bench.

-Note rotational position of vanos oil pump holes.
+Note rotational position of Vanos oil pump holes.

-This position is necessary for reinstalling vanos and matting it with oil pump driver tabs.
+This position is necessary for reinstalling Vanos and matting it with oil pump driver tabs.

-Replacement of vanos oil pump disk
+Replacement of Vanos oil pump disk

 Perform following work on table to prevent parts from falling and being damaged.